 Torso with slightly defined, tapering short legs- hence the name "axe god" since replicates the shape of a traditional chopping tool - an axe.

-These types of figures have been used as ceremonial object offerings to the gods.
+These figures of a simple and elegant stylized form were used as ceremonial objects - offerings to the gods.

-Old loss to area of right leg, otherwise intact and in very good condition.
+Condition: Old loss in the right leg area, otherwise intact and in good condition.